The Board of Trustees ensure LCC’s CEO and staff team are working in the most effective way towards our campaigning and strategic goals.

-Being a charity trustee is a great way to skill up in leadership and governance.
+Being a charity trustee is a great way to skill up in leadership, governance and collective decision-making.
 You oversee all manner of activities, from safeguarding to equality work.
-You network with people across London and beyond who have deep insight and expertise in cycling, transport, active travel, the climate emergency and more.
-And you help change the future of cycling in London, and shape our city for the better.
+And you help shape the future of cycling, and our city, for the better.

 Chair